heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 The only two valid prefix lengths for networks which contain nodes are a /64 and a /127.
 Any other length violates the IPv6 standard and breaks SLAAC as well as other IPv6 protocols (RFC7421 section 4.1 actually attempts to show how many IPv6 protocols are built on the /64 prefix size).

+### Subnet masks are gone.
+We represent the size of a prefix by describing how many of the first bits in an address are part of the prefix.
+Nodes are almost always in a network that has a 64 bit prefix, and so we would append "/64" to the address to indicate this when necessary.
+This is similiar to IPv4 CIDR notation ("192.168.1.0/24 meaning the first 24 bits of the address are the network portion).

 ### The IPv6 address space is mind-bogglingly expansive
 To oversimply it, the size of the IPv4 address space is 2^32.
 2^33 would be twice as large as that.
 2^34 would be twice as large as that.
 IPv6 is 2^128.